schachmat/wego/README.md

    `wego 4 London` or `wego London 4` (the ordering of arguments makes no difference) to get the forecast for the current and the next 3 days.

+* You can also set the `$WEGORC` environment variable to override the default location.

 ##Todo

 * store values affected by metric/imperial conversion as float32 internally
+* implement SI units

 ##License